GoogleChrome/web.dev/src/site/content/en/blog/webassembly-threads/index.md

 `SharedArrayBuffer` has a complicated history.
 It was initially shipped in several browsers mid-2017, but had to be disabled in the beginning of 2018 due to discovery of [Spectre vulnerabilities](https://developers.google.com/web/updates/2018/02/meltdown-spectre).
-The particular reason was that data extraction in Spectre relies on timing attacks - measuring execution time of a particular piece of code.
+The particular reason was that data extraction in Spectre relies on timing attacks—measuring execution time of a particular piece of code.
 To make this kind of attack harder, browsers reduced precision of standard timing APIs like `Date.now` and `performance.now`.
 However, shared memory, combined with a simple counter loop running in a separate thread [is also a very reliable way to get high-precision timing](https://github.com/tc39/security/issues/3), and it's much harder to mitigate without significantly throttling runtime performance.

-Instead, Chrome 68 (mid-2018) re-enabled `SharedArrayBuffer` again by leveraging [site isolation](https://developers.google.com/web/updates/2018/07/site-isolation) - a feature that puts different websites into different processes and makes it much more difficult to use side-channel attacks like Spectre.
+Instead, Chrome 68 (mid-2018) re-enabled `SharedArrayBuffer` again by leveraging [Site Isolation](https://developers.google.com/web/updates/2018/07/site-isolation)—a feature that puts different websites into different processes and makes it much more difficult to use side-channel attacks like Spectre.
 However, this mitigation was still limited only to Chrome desktop, as Site Isolation is a fairly expensive feature, and couldn't be enabled by default for all sites on low-memory mobile devices nor was it yet implemented by other vendors.

-Fast-forward to 2020, Chrome and Firefox both have implementations of Site Isolation now and also decided on a standard way for websites to opt-in to the feature: [COOP/COEP headers](https://web.dev/coop-coep/).
+Fast-forward to 2020, Chrome and Firefox both have implementations of Site Isolation, and a standard way for websites to opt-in to the feature with [COOP and COEP headers](/coop-coep/).
 An opt-in mechanism allows to use Site Isolation even on low-powered devices where enabling it for all the websites would be too expensive.
 To opt-in, add the following headers to the main document in your server configuration: